tayganr/purviewlab/modules/module06.md

     ![](../images/module06/06.33-browse-asset.png)

 6. You can see the lineage information has been automatically pushed from Azure Data Factory to Purview.
-On the left are the two sets of files that share a common schema in the source folder, the copy activity sits in the center, and the ouput file sits on the right.
+On the left are the two sets of files that share a common schema in the source folder, the copy activity sits in the center, and the output file sits on the right.

     ![](../images/module06/06.34-browse-lineage.png)